-The ESPRESSO User Manual is intended to help assist users by providing the necessary information on the capabilities and functionalities of the instrument.
+The ESPRESSO User Manual is intended to assist users by providing the necessary information on the instrument capabilities and on its operation.
 This manual should therefore be used as a reference when preparing observing time proposals and the observations.
 For this purpose, this document provides:

-- An overall description of the technical characteristics of ESPRESSO, its performances and observing modes; - Information on the preparation of the observations; - Information on the observing process; - A description of the instrument calibration plan; - A brief introduction to the pipeline data reduction and data analysis software.
+- ♦ An overall description of the technical characteristics of ESPRESSO, its performances and observing modes; - Information on the preparation of the observations; - Information on practical aspects of observations; - ♦ A description of the instrument calibration plan; - A brief introduction to the pipeline data reduction and data analysis software.

 The content of this manual is heavily based on material provided by the ESPRESSO Consortium.
-It is intended by and for ESPRESSO users and as such is written from an astronomer's perspective.
+It is intended for ESPRESSO users and as such is written from an astronomer's perspective.
 Comments and suggestions on the content of this manual are welcome and should be addressed to the User Support Department (usd-help@eso.org).